The MTHFR Mutation: What It Is and What to Do About It

 There is a test from 23andMe which can be ordered online that many of the patients from my clinic used.
-23andMe is an option that does not require a physician’s prescription, and it tests for hundreds of SNPs including MTHFR.
+23andMe is a genetics home reference option that does not require a physician’s prescription, and it tests for hundreds of SNPs including MTHFR gene mutations.

 Unfortunately, 23andMe results come in a raw data format.
-This means you need another tool or service to get a readout of your MTHFR status and the other SNPs they test for.
+This means you need another tool or service to get a readout of your MTHFR gene mutation status and the other SNPs they test for.

 I discovered a company called dnalife® that offers genetic SNP testing with just a mouth swab instead of saliva samples.
 This is much easier for babies and it’s what I used for my daughter, Elle.
 The test checks for fewer SNPs than 23andme yet does include MTHFR.
 It delivers all of the data in a format that you or your doctor can easily interpret.
 This option usually requires a functional medicine physician to order it for you.